zebragram/zebragram/README.md

 A `SIMDFunc` is used either in the internal implementation of `Func` and or can be explicitily defined to avoid unnecessary translations between `Word` and `SIMDWord`.
 The interface is similar to `Func` except that the `Word`s are replaced with `SIMDWord`s in the input and output.

 ### Link (`gadgets/link.hpp`)
 Links are used to connect a gadget with its parent (caller) gadget.
-A `Link` or `SIMDLink` implements the stack and reversed stack in PicoGRAM, which takes inspiration from the oblivious compaction algorithm by Goodrich.
+A `Link` or `SIMDLink` implements the stack and reversed stack in ZebraGRAM, which takes inspiration from the oblivious compaction algorithm by Goodrich.
 In particular, a `SIMDLink` utilizes a novel garbling scheme based on the DDH assumption to reduce the communication cost, but may increase computational overhead due to EC operations.

 At each timestamp, the parent gadget may call the `update_link` method to conditionally connect itself with the child gadget based on a control bit.
 Then, the evaluator can perform any number of `translate` operations to convert between a `Word`/`SIMDWord` owned by the parent gadget and a `Word`/`SIMDWord` owned by the child gadget.